 Adam and Eve sinned in the Garden of Eden, plunging the whole world into the curse of sin and death.
-As the population had expanded over 1,500 years, the utter depravity of mankind was inescapable.
-Every thought and intent of the hearts of all the people were evil.
+As the population had expanded over 1,500 years, the utter depravity of mankind had become inescapable.
+Every thought and intent of the hearts of all the people were continuously evil.
 The earth was filled with violence.
 And God had had enough.
 His Spirit could not strive anymore with man.
 So God sent the Flood to wipe out every living thing.
-But God’s grace was seen in the salvation of Noah and his family.
-These eight people and every kind of animal were saved from the judgment of God aboard the ark which God commissioned Noah to build.
-Though Noah was a preacher of righteousness (2 Pet 2:5), no one believed him and entered the ark with him and his family.
+However, God’s grace was seen in the salvation of Noah and his family.
+These eight people (along with every kind of animal) were saved from the judgment of God aboard the ark which God had commissioned Noah to build.
+Though Noah was a preacher of righteousness (2 Pet 2:5), no one believed him or entered the ark with him and his family.
 When the waters came, all life was wiped out, except the passengers of the ark, who floated well above the mountain tops for one hundred and fifty days.

 1 But God remembered Noah and all the beasts and all the cattle that were with him in the ark; and God caused a wind to pass over the earth, and the water subsided.
 2 Also the fountains of the deep and the floodgates of the sky were closed, and the rain from the sky was restrained; 3 and the water receded steadily from the earth, and at the end of one hundred and fifty days the water decreased.

 In His care of Noah, his family, and all the animals upon the ark, God stopped the Flood and began the process of diminishing the waters.

 4 In the seventh month, on the seventeenth day of the month, the ark rested upon the mountains of Ararat.
 5 The water decreased steadily until the tenth month; in the tenth month, on the first day of the month, the tops of the mountains became visible.